 - What can I do if I have a question that is not answered on this

-This semester we will be using Piazza
+We will be using Piazza

-for class discussion.
+for class discussions.

 questions and getting help efficiently from classmates, the teaching